sawolabs/React-Sample-App/README.md

 ```
 8. Once the SAWO SDK is successfully set up, a login form will be rendered in the provided container

-# Congratulations !!
-The SAWO API is now ready to be used in your React application
-# You can also check out SAWO's [React Sample Code](https://github.com/sawolabs/React-Sample-App) and [Deployed App](https://sawo-react-sample-app.netlify.app/)
-# It's okay, we get it!
-You got Stuck!😞 Feel free to contact us on #ask-for-help on our [Discord](https://discord.com/invite/TpnCfMUE5P)